khanasunil5/active-directory-home-lab/README.md

 Maximum password age: 42 days
 Password history: 24 passwords remembered

-This configuration reflects a realistic domain environment where existing policies are assessed and adjusted rather than rebuilt from scratch.
 ---

 ### GPO 2 — Disable USB Storage
 **Scope:** Workstations OU

 I created a Group Policy to block access to removable storage devices on domain-joined workstations using Administrative Templates.
 While verifying the policy on CLIENT01, the USB restriction did not appear to be applied when running `gpresult /r`.
 After troubleshooting, I identified that this was a computer-based policy and re-ran the command using `gpresult /r /scope computer`, which confirmed the GPO was successfully applied.
 This reinforced the difference between user and computer Group Policy scopes and the importance of using the correct troubleshooting commands.

-**Skill demonstrated:** Endpoint security controls and prevention of unauthorised data exfiltration.

 ---